LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ```

 ### Immediately invoked lambda
-When calling a function that first element doesn't need to be a symbol.
+When calling a function, that first element doesn't need to be a symbol.
 It can be expression which evaluates
 to a function.
 So you can use lambda expression as first argument, but don't call it only evaluate it immediately, without saving it in a variable.

 ```scheme